-I, the blogger of The Financial Journeyman, have never worked for an investment company.
-My day job is working for a not-for-profit and my wife is an elementary teacher.
+I, the author of The Financial Journeyman, have never worked for an investment company.
+My day job is working for a not-for-profit and my wife is an elementary school teacher.
 Personal finance, however, is my passion because, by mastering it, I’m able to achieve my own version of the American Dream.

 I’m also passionate about helping other people reach their financial goals.
 It’s rewarding to mentor others and watch them thrive.
-It’s awesome to hear that someone has become debt free, established an emergency fund, opened a Roth IRA, maxed out a 401K, or set a goal date as to when he or she will retire early.
+It’s awesome to hear that someone has become debt free, established an emergency fund, opened a Roth IRA, maxed out their 401K, or set a goal date as to when he or she will retire early.